Christian Medical Missions Africa

 What Are Some Christian Medical Missions in Africa?

 Rwanda is no different than the rest of Africa, they also rely heavily on imports.
-In 2019, the country spent around $97.6 million on drug imports, and it is expected that will increase by $102.5 million in 2024.[3]
+In 2019, the country spent around $97.6 million on drug imports, and it is expected that will increase by $102.5 million in 2024, according to research published in the Journal of Pharmaceutical Policy and Practice.
+Rwanda’s population may nearly double by 2050, sharply deepening the demand for healthcare services.
 In the last several years, less supply and more demand has altered the prices of medications for patients.
-Rwanda did a lot of work to regulate that, but there is still more work to be done.[4]
+Rwanda did a lot of work to regulate that, and there is real progress.
+But there is still more work to be done, the same study confirms.

 Consider partnering with GFA World as we focus on medical missions in Africa, a continent in great need of affordable medications and more well-trained doctors.
 Any amount helps as we equip the hospital with the drugs and tools necessary for lifesaving care, enabling us to show Christ’s love in both word and deed by meeting physical needs and bringing hope and healing to Rwanda and Africa.[4]